 A similar case can be seen in Australia, where the government is extremely aversive towards the gaming industry but tends to soften up in front of the nation’s largest company, simply because they overpay on their taxes.

-Because of such dispositions, even the most popular online slots in Australia tend to become forgotten in the face of a large corporation.
+Because of such dispositions, even the most popular online roulette casino games tend to become forgotten in the face of a large corporation.
 Smaller businesses, be they offline or online, fail to compete with large firms under such circumstances, thus being forced to close down.
 Once this happens, the demand remains the same, but the supply decreases.
 This funnels new customers to large corporations, thus increasing their “contribution” to the local economy via corporate tax.

 Overall, the main issue that London needs to address is the ever-growing real estate prices that prevent employees of these companies to purchase or even rent a house on their own, and the upcoming unemployment epidemic if most firms decide to leave the city.